zeez-devops/devops_path/LEMP_Stack/LEMP.md

     php -v

 #### Step 5: Configuring Nginx Web Server To Serve As A Virtual Host
-Create a directory for our codes to be hosted at the location "/var/www/html/darey.io", "darey.io" can be named any name.
+Create a directory for our codes to be hosted at the location "/var/www/html/website.", "website" can be named any name.
 The directory will contain the php codes which nginx will serve.
 The codes are not limited to php codes but also html, css, javascript e.t.c. .
 Nginx web server is smart enough to know this location and serve it with the help of its configuration file.

-    sudo mkdir /var/www/html/darey.io
+    sudo mkdir /var/www/html/website
 Create an simple html file which Nginx will serve

-    sudo nano /var/www/darey.io/index.html
+    sudo nano /var/www/html/website/index.html
 It should have the content below

-    <h1>Welcone to Darey.io, Nginx works</h1>
+    <h1>Testing LEMP, Nginx works</h1>
-darey.io is the directory created which will contain our php code Assign ownership of the directory with the user
+website is the directory created which will contain our php code Assign ownership of the directory with the user

-    sudo chown -R $USER:$USER /var/www/html/darey.io
+    sudo chown -R $USER:$USER /var/www/html/website

 Create a new server block configuration that will replace nginx default server block configuration at /etc/nginx/sites-available

-    sudo nano /etc/nginx/sites-available/darey.io
+    sudo nano /etc/nginx/sites-available/azeez

-darey_io should contain the below
+azeez should contain the below

     server {
     listen 80;
     server_name ;
-    root /var/www/html/darey.io;
+    root /var/www/html/website;

     index index.html index.htm index.php;